How to unblock a toilet: What to do if your toilet is not flushing

 Image

-Step 5: Bring out the longer tools
+Step 5: Bring out the rods to unblock the toilet

 If at first you don’t succeed, it might be that the blockage is further along the system than you can reach with a plunger.
 In this case, it might be better to find a longer implement.